By Yolanda Smith, BPharm

 Typical signs of deep vein thrombosis are pain, swelling and redness in the legs.
 If these are noted and DVT is suspected, assessment and management should be conducted as soon as possible to reduce the possibility of pulmonary embolism.

 Portal vein thrombosis

-Portal vein thrombosis is a form of venous thrombosis affecting the hepatic portal vein, which can lead to portal hypertension and reduction of the blood supply to the liver.
-It usually has a pathological cause such as pancreatitis, cirrhosis, diverticulitis or cholangiocarcinoma.
+This type of thrombosis occurs in the hepatic portal vein and can cause portal hypertension and affect the blood supply to the liver.
+In most cases, it results from other abnormalities in the body, such as pancreatitis, cirrhosis, diverticulitis or cholangiocarcinoma.

 Renal vein thrombosis

 The renal vein can also be obstructed by a thrombus, which can result in reduced kidney drainage.
 This type is known as renal vein thrombosis and is common in patients with nephrotic syndrome.

 Jugular Vein Thrombosis